dpurgin/qtorm/README.md

 ### `QOrmSession`

-An instance of `QOrmSession` is the entry point to the OR mapper.
-All database operations should be performed using a single instance of a `QOrmSession`.
-It is advisable to have a single instance of `QOrmSession` throughout the application.
+A `QOrmSession` instance is the entry point to the ORM.
+All database operations should be performed using a single `QOrmSession` instance.
+It is recommended to have only one `QOrmSession` in your application.

-An instance of QOrmSession can be configured either by using an instance of `QOrmSessionConfiguration` or automatically from `qtorm.json` file located either in resources root, working directory, or the application executable directory.
+A `QOrmSession` can be configured either with a `QOrmSessionConfiguration` instance or automatically from a `qtorm.json` file located in the resources root, working directory, or the application executable directory.

 #### `qtorm.json` Example